Centre for Forensic Neuroscience

 While polygraph results are not admissible as primary evidence in UK criminal courts, the examination may provide supplementary information that can be considered alongside other available evidence, where appropriate.

-Structured Credibility Assessment
+Structured Psychophysiological Assessment

 Informed Legal Strategy